phantasm66/mtarep/README.md

 **snds_key**

     Your organization's microsoft 'smart network data services' (SNDS) data access key.
-If you do not use microsoft's SNDS, you should signup here: https://postmaster.live.com/snds/
+If you do not use microsoft's SNDS, you should signup here: https://postmaster.live.com/snds/.

 **maillog_path**

-    The remote file path to your current postfix mail log file on each postfix MTA that you are using mtarep to report major provider rejections/blocks for.
+    The absolute path to your current postfix mail log file on each postfix MTA that you are using mtarep to report major provider rejections/blocks for.
 Currently only postfix log formats are supported.

 **ssh_key**

-    The file path to the ssh key you want to access your remote postfix MTAs with.
+    The absolute path to the ssh key file you want to access your remote postfix MTAs with.
 The ssh key you provide here must have permissions to the remote 'maillog_path' you specified above, and for the 'ssh_user' you specify below.

 **ssh_user**

     The ssh username associated with the 'ssh_key' you specified above.

+**http_auth_file**

+    The absolute path to your mtarep app's http authentication file.
+This is used for authentcating login access credentials (username/password) to the mtarep web interface.
+The format of this file must be 'username:{SHA}ME2JP/+546KPSPZQxQirw0qkUsQRyYWM='.
+Currently only a SHA1 base64 digest is supported (Digest::SHA1.base64digest('password')).

 **mta_map**